anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentBatchingApi.md

 <a id="securebatchestransactionscancelpost"></a>
 # **SecureBatchesTransactionsCancelPost**
-> void SecureBatchesTransactionsCancelPost (string xApiKey, string xAppKey, string xVersion, string origin, PaymentBatchCancellationRequest paymentBatchCancellationRequest)
+> void SecureBatchesTransactionsCancelPost (string xApiKey, string xAppKey, float xVersion, string origin, PaymentBatchCancellationRequest paymentBatchCancellationRequest)

 This API cancels transactions from an active batch.